Real Dangers Of Credit Cards & How To Avoid Them Like A Pro

 Only a small payment is needed each month to keep your account in good standing and to avoid late payment fees.
 This is termed as Minimum Payment.
 Unfortunately, this may give you a false sense of security of your financial status.
 If you only pay off the minimum amount, your interest will continue to pile up and more time is needed to pay off the credit card balance.

-How to avoid: Paying off your balance in full is the most ideal.
+How to avoid this pitfall: Paying off your balance in full is the most ideal.
 If unable to do so, pay off the most you can each month to get repay some part of the principal, instead of reducing the interest only.

 Multiple Credit Cards